- Page Count: 304

 The basic idea: Isobel is a painter who’s kidnapped by the faerie prince of the autumn court to stand trial for painting him with an emotion on his face.
 They narrowly avoid the Wild Hunt and end up taking refuge in the spring court due to all sorts of politics and reasons.
 I don’t want to say much about the actual plot and ruin the way it unfolds, but the Good Law says that if a mortal and faerie fall in love, they both must die…

 First of all, the main character totally made the story.
 She’s wonderfully self-aware, capable, and sarcastic.
-The whole book was way funnier than I expected, actually!
+I was surprised at how funny the story ended up being, too!
 The prince was arrogant enough that he reminded me of Nikolai or Thorne… so I obviously loved him.
-His whole character was wonderful and I just wish this book was 5x longer.
-Their moments on their journey (through TOTALLY GORGEOUS SCENERY btw) made me laugh out loud.
+His whole character was so well done and I just wish this book was 5x longer.
+Their moments on their journey (through TOTALLY GORGEOUS SCENERY btw) made me laugh out loud so many times.
 And he can turn into a raven, so that just won everything.

-A lot of this story was the typical stuff you’d expect from proper stories with fae: they can’t lie, can’t touch iron, have power over you if they know your name, there’s a masked ball, their kingdoms are split into courts named after seasons, there’s some kind of blight, etc. I can get really picky over how these elements are depicted… and it all worked perfectly here!
-Plus, the writing was absolutely gorgeous.
+There were also a lot of the typical elements you’d hope for from proper stories with fae: they can’t lie, can’t touch iron, have power over you if they know your name, there’s a masked ball, their kingdoms are split into courts named after seasons, there’s some kind of blight, etc. I can get picky over how these elements are depicted and was SO thrilled with how it all worked perfectly here.
+Plus, the writing was absolutely gorgeous!